 Name and Municipality of Residence Office Principal Occupation for Past Five Years James H.T.
-Riddell Calgary, Alberta, Canada President and Chief Executive Officer and Chairman Executive officer of Paramount Paul R. Kinvig Calgary, Alberta, Canada Chief Financial Officer Executive officer of Paramount Bernard K. Lee Calgary, Alberta, Canada Executive Vice President, Finance Executive officer of Paramount D. Blake Reid Calgary, Alberta, Canada Executive Vice President, Operations Executive officer of Paramount since June 2017; previously Managing Director of Energy Engineering Inc. Rodrigo R. Sousa Calgary, Alberta, Canada Executive Vice President, Corporate Development and Planning Executive officer of Paramount since December 2017; previously Vice President, Corporate Development of Athabasca Oil Corporation John B. Williams Calgary, Alberta, Canada Executive Vice President, Kaybob Region Executive officer of Paramount since September 2017; previously President and Chief Operating Officer of Trilogy Energy Corp.
+Riddell Calgary, Alberta, Canada President and Chief Executive Officer and Chairman Executive officer of Paramount Paul R. Kinvig Calgary, Alberta, Canada Chief Financial Officer Executive officer of Paramount Bernard K. Lee Calgary, Alberta, Canada Executive Vice President, Finance Executive officer of Paramount D. Blake Reid Calgary, Alberta, Canada Executive Vice President, Operations Executive officer of Paramount Rodrigo R. Sousa Calgary, Alberta, Canada Executive Vice President, Corporate Development and Planning Executive officer of Paramount John B. Williams Calgary, Alberta, Canada Executive Vice President, Kaybob Region Executive officer of Paramount

-As at December 31, 2021, the directors and executive officers of the Company as a group beneficially owned, controlled or directed, directly or indirectly, 51,053,520 Common Shares, representing approximately 36.3 percent of the 140,753,960 Common Shares outstanding at such date.
+As at December 31, 2022, the directors and executive officers of the Company as a group beneficially owned, controlled or directed, directly or indirectly, 51,758,599 Common Shares, representing approximately 36.3 percent of the 142,733,589 Common Shares outstanding at such date.

-Certain directors and officers of Paramount are also directors and/or officers and/or significant shareholders of other companies or entities engaged in the oil and natural gas business generally and which, in certain cases, own interests in oil and natural gas properties in which Paramount holds, or may in the future, hold an interest.
-As a result, situations may arise where such individuals have a conflict of interest.
-Such conflicts of interest will be resolved in accordance with Paramount's governing corporate statute, the ABCA, and Paramount's internal policies respecting conflicts of interest.
+Potential conflicts of interest between the Company and directors or officers of the Company may arise from time to time, including as a result of such directors or officers being directors, officers or significant shareholders of other companies or entities engaged in the oil and natural gas business.
+Any conflicts of interest that arise will be resolved in accordance with Paramount's governing corporate statute, the ABCA, Paramount's Code of Business Conduct and the Company's Associated Party Transaction Policy.

 The ABCA requires that a director or officer of a corporation who is party to a material contract or proposed material contract with the corporation, or is a director or an officer of or has a material interest in any person who is a party to a material contract or proposed material contract with the corporation, disclose in writing to the corporation or request to have entered into the minutes of meetings of directors the nature and extent of the director's or officer's interest; and, if a director, that he or she not vote on any resolution to approve the contract, except in certain circumstances.
 The ABCA also requires that a corporation's directors and officers act honestly and in good faith with a view to the best interest of the corporation.

-Paramount's internal policies respecting conflicts of interest require that directors and officers of Paramount avoid putting themselves in a conflict of interest position and, if such a position arises, that disclosure of such position be made so that Paramount can approve or disapprove such position, with disapproved conflict of interest positions requiring immediate cessation by the director or officer.
+Paramount's Code of Business Conduct requires that directors and officers of Paramount avoid putting themselves in a conflict of interest and, if such a position arises, that disclosure of such position be made so that Paramount can approve or disapprove such position, with disapproved conflicts of interest requiring immediate cessation by the director or officer.